DPBayes/dpdl/docs/experiment-directory.md

 If `--save-model` is specified also the resulting model is saved as `final_model.pt`.

 Furthermore, many callbacks can save their own data at the end of training (see [callback documentation](./callbacks.md) for `on_train_end` event.)
-For example, if `--record-final-train-accuracy` ise used, then training metrics after last epoch are saved in `train_metrics` under experiment directory.
+For example, if `--record-final-train-accuracy` is used, then training metrics after last epoch are saved in `train_metrics` under experiment directory.

 ## Predict command (`dpdl predict`)